.hack (video game series)

 The games are part of a multimedia franchise called Project .hack, which explores the mysterious origins of The World.
 Set after the events of the anime series, .hack//Sign, the games focus on a player character named Kite and his quest to discover why some users have become comatose in the real world as a result of playing The World.
 The search evolves into a deeper investigation of the game and its effects on the stability of the Internet.

 Critics gave the series mixed reviews.
 It was praised for its unique setting and its commitment to preserve the suspension of disbelief, as well as the character designs.
-However, it was criticized for uneven pacing and a lack of improvement between games in the series.
+Simultaneously, it was criticized for uneven pacing and a lack of improvement between games in the series.
 The commercial success of the franchise led to the production of .hack//frägment—a Japan-only remake of the series with online capabilities—and .hack//G.U., another video game trilogy which was released for the PlayStation 2 between 2006 and 2007.
-A remastered collection of the latter was released for the PlayStation 4 and Microsoft Windows in 2017, titled .hack//G.U.
-Last Recode.
-The collection was later released on the Nintendo Switch on March 11, 2022.